nurzhanzhanuzak/eventsourcing/docs/topics/examples/aggregate2.rst

 Aggregate 2 - Explicit event classes
 ====================================

-This example shows the :class:`~examples.aggregate2.domainmodel.Dog` class that was described in detail when describing the library's :ref:`explicit syntax  <Using an explicitly defined event class>` for defining aggregate events in the :doc:`tutorial </topics/tutorial>` and :doc:`module docs </topics/modules>`.
+This example shows an aggregate that uses the library's :ref:`explicit syntax  <Using an explicitly defined event class>` for defining aggregate events, as described in the :doc:`tutorial </topics/tutorial>` and :doc:`module docs </topics/modules>`.
+The difference between this example and :doc:`example 1  </topics/examples/aggregate1>` is that the aggregate event classes are defined explicitly.

 Domain model
 ------------

-The :class:`~examples.aggregate2.domainmodel.Dog` class in this example uses the library's :ref:`aggregate base class <Aggregate base class>` and the :ref:`event decorator <Event decorator>`, but explicitly defines event classes to match command method signatures.
-Events are triggered when the command methods are called, and the bodies of the command methods are used by the events to mutate the state of the aggregate.
+The :class:`~examples.aggregate2.domainmodel.Dog` class in this example uses the library's :ref:`aggregate base class <Aggregate base class>` and the :ref:`event decorator <Event decorator>`.
+Event classes that match command method signatures are defined explicitly.
+Events are triggered by the decorator when the command methods are called, and the bodies of the command methods are used by the events to mutate the state of the aggregate, both after command methods are called and when reconstructing the state of an aggregate from stored events.

 .. literalinclude:: ../../../examples/aggregate2/domainmodel.py
     :pyobject: Dog